Topics Map > Student Engagement > Student/Student

-Judith Boettcher has identified four different types of discussions: Introductions & Community Building, Initial Content Engagement, Investigation & Research, and Integration & Documentation.
-In the early phases of designing discussions, identifying which primary category the discussion fits into, as well as which of the course learning outcomes are met (at least in part) by the discussion can help to define the scope of the discussion activity.
+Judith Boettcher has identified four types of discussions: Introductions & Community Building, Initial Content Engagement, Investigation & Research, and Integration & Documentation.
+In the early phases of designing discussions, identifying which primary category the discussion fits into, as well as which of the course learning outcomes are met (at least in part) by the discussion, can help to define the scope of the discussion activity.

 - Introductions & Community Building: This type of discussion combats feelings of isolation, supports the emotional component of learning, lays a foundation for student-to-student communication, and leads to the creation of a comfortable and trusting social presence.
 Introductory discussions and Cyber-Cafes are examples of this type of discussion.
 This type of discussion is not usually formally evaluated, being present, and supporting the learning community are ways students might earn points for this type of discussion activity.

 - Initial Content Engagement: This type of discussion helps students become aware of what they already know and encourages curiosity about information yet to come.
 It is similar to a think-pair-share classroom activity.
-This type of discussion often launches a new unit, module, or topic.
+This discussion type often launches a new unit, module, or topic.
 Evaluation tends to be informal and emphasizes participation.

-Once the goals of the discussion are clear, the topic and the structure, or format, of the discussion become important.
+Once the goals of the discussion are clear, the topic and the structure or format of the discussion become important.
 In step one, the learning outcome being met by the discussion was identified.
 In this step, that topic can be further refined and defined.
 There are also several discussion formats, for example, an instructor-guided discussion, a small group discussion, a role play, or a debate.